iProov/ios-api-client/README.md

 ## ⚖️ License

-The iProov Swift API Client is licensed under the BSD-3 license.
+The iProov iOS API Client is licensed under the BSD-3 license.